-Move over Christmas treats, this is the only recipe you will need this year.
+Move over holiday treats, this is the only recipe you will need this year.
+These truffles are easy to make and oh so delicious!
 You may want to double the ingredients and make a double batch because they sure didn't last long in the Food Matters Headquarters!

 - 150 g dark chocolate ( at least 70% cacao)